2010 Makati local elections

 Local elections were held in Makati on May 10, 2010, within the Philippine general election.
-The voters will elect for the elective local posts in the city: the mayor, vice mayor, two District representatives, and councilors, eight in each of the city's two legislative districts.
+The voters will elect for the elective local posts in the city: the mayor, vice mayor, two district representatives, and councilors, eight in each of the city's two legislative districts.

 Mayoral and vice mayoral election

 Incumbents Jejomar Binay and Ernesto Mercado were on their third consecutive term as mayor and vice mayor of Makati, respectively.
 Mercado announced that he is running for the mayorship of the city, while Binay decided to run for vice president as the running mate of former President Joseph Estrada of the Pwersa ng Masang Pilipino party.
 Binay and Mercado had confirmed their parting in December 2009 when the latter moved to the Nacionalista Party.
-His running mate was ABC President and Barangay Valenzuela Chairman Romulo Peña, Jr., who is running as an independent.
+His running mate was ABC President and Barangay Valenzuela Chairman Romulo Peña Jr., who is running as an independent.

 Binay's only son, Jejomar Erwin, Jr., ran for mayor as a candidate of PDP–Laban.
 He served as the city councilor from the 1st District since 1992.
 His running mate was singer and former 1st District city councilor Rico J. Puno.
 Puno served as councilor from the 1st District from 1998 to 2007.

-Former Senator and 2nd District Congressman Agapito Aquino ran as an independent candidate.
-He and mayoralty candidates Binay and Mercado used to be political allies with the outgoing mayor.
+Former Senator and 2nd district representative Agapito Aquino ran as an independent candidate.
+He and mayoralty candidates Binay and Mercado were erstwhile allies.
 He became senator from 1987 to 1995 and congressman for three consecutive terms from 1998 to 2007.
 His running mate was Miguel Yabut, Jr., the eldest grandson of late Mayor Nemesio Yabut.

 Atty.
-Erwin Genuino also ran for mayor as a candidate of Bigkis Pinoy.
-He is the eldest son of PAGCOR Chairman Efraim C. Genuino.
+Erwin Genuino also ran for mayor as a candidate of Bigkis Pinoy Movement.
 His running mate was actress Jobelle Salvador.

 Other candidate running for mayor was actor Eddie Tagalog, an independent candidate.
 He is known for his role in the 1992 film Pulis Makati.

 Congressional elections

 There will be two candidates for the congressman or district representative post of each of the districts of Makati.
 The city is divided into two congressional districts: the first district and the second district.

 The incumbent first district representative Teodoro Locsin, Jr. was on his third consecutive term and was ineligible to seek reelection.
 His party, which is the PDP–Laban, nominated outgoing councilor Monique Lagdameo.
 Locsin's wife, Maria Lourdes, was nominated by the Liberal Party.
 They faced former councilors Oscar Ibay and Robert Dean Barbers, and Oswaldo Carbonell.

 For the second district, the incumbent representative Abigail Binay ran under the PDP–Laban party.
-She was elected in 2007 replacing Agapito Aquino.
+She was elected in 2007, succeeding Agapito Aquino.
 She opposed outgoing councilor Ernesto Aspillaga and John Christian Montes.